Ann Harding: Career

-Harding's initial employment in the entertainment industry was as a script reader.
-She began acting and made her Broadway debut in Like a King in 1921.
+Harding initially desired a business career and accepted a secretarial position with the Metropolitan Life Insurance Company.
+Her work included dictating letters, and upon discovering that the company's best typists would claim the best Dictaphone recordings so they could produce the most accurate letters, Harding worked to develop tone, cadence, and diction that would produce easy to understand recordings.
+Her success with the Dictaphone led to work as a script analyst, which required her to review plays and movie scripts and provide recorded oral summaries.
+These recordings led to acting work, and she made her Broadway debut in Like a King in 1921.
 Three years later she found her "home theater" in Rose Valley, Pennsylvania, after being directed by Hedgerow Theatre founder Jasper Deeter in The Master Builder.
 Over the years she returned to Hedgerow to reprise several of her roles.
-She soon became a leading lady; like other leading actresses of the day, she kept in shape by using the services of Sylvia of Hollywood.
 She was a prominent actress in Pittsburgh theatre for a time, performing with the Sharp Company and later starting the Nixon Players with Harry Bannister.
+In 1931, she purchased the Hedgerow Theatre building from Deeter for $5,000 and donated it to the company.

 In 1929, she made her film debut in Paris Bound, opposite Fredric March.
-In 1931, she purchased the Hedgerow Theatre building from Deeter for $5,000 and donated it to the company.
+With talking pictures becoming the standard, producers and directors discovered that Harding's diction and pace of speech worked well with the new sound recording technology, and she soon became a leading lady.
+Harding's performances were often heralded by critics, who cited her stage experience for enabling her to give her characters depth.

 First under contract to Pathé, which was subsequently absorbed by RKO Pictures, Harding was promoted as the studio's 'answer' to Metro-Goldwyn-Mayer's superstar Norma Shearer.
 She co-starred with Ronald Colman, Laurence Olivier, Myrna Loy, Herbert Marshall, Leslie Howard, Richard Dix, and Gary Cooper, and was often on loan to other studios, such as MGM and Paramount.
 At RKO, Harding, along with Helen Twelvetrees and Constance Bennett, comprised a trio who specialized in the "women's pictures" genre.
+She soon became a leading lady; she kept in shape by using the services of Sylvia of Hollywood.